g3n1uss/OpticalDeMultiplexerSPP/README.md

 Other examples are in the end of file "run_me.m".

+## What programming paradigm this code is written in?

+This project is a mixture of OOP and procedural paradigms, plus a configuration script.

 # TODO
 1. Get rid of limitation of 20 outgoing spectra